 In my time at The Daily, the University of Washington’s student-run newspaper, I wrote nearly 100 articles.
 Most of those, especially early in my career, were for the opinion and arts sections of the paper, and were often zero-source articles on hot-button issues which I based on my own opinions and observations.

 As I move forward in my career as a journalist, I also want to update, clarify, or even completely disavow some of those articles, since my opinions have evolved in the time since I wrote them.
-I opened the Pandora’s Box by writing on these issues in the first place, so I intend on giving my best take I can on them now, with the understanding that my opinions will continue to evolve going forward.
+I opened the Pandora’s Box by writing on these issues in the first place, so I intend to give my honest opinion on them now, with the understanding that my opinions will continue to evolve.
 I will only critique my old beliefs or factual mistakes, not my writing style or any grammatical / spelling errors.

-So the following are my updated stances on every opinionated piece I wrote as a student, last updated on 9/22/2019.
+Since I’m not longer at student at the UW and I have no ability to update those articles directly, I am using this space to do so.
+What follows are my updated stances on every opinionated piece I wrote as a student, last updated on 9/22/2019.
 News articles are generally not included, as are most reviews of music / movies / etc. If you think I made a mistake in overlooking something, let me know.

-(One note: some stories will be marked with “MUWR” — that means that, looking back, I should have made the piece more UW relevant by tying in my point to some issue going on locally.
-A newspaper’s editorial or opinion section should relate to the local concerns of its readership, not solely national or international topics.)
+One more note: some stories will be marked with “MUWR” — that means that, looking back, I should have made the piece more UW relevant by tying in my point to some issue going on locally.
+A newspaper’s editorial or opinion section should relate to the local concerns of its readership, not solely national or international topics.

 Should be MUWR.
 Otherwise, no changes.